-Here you can meet the people who make up Secure Futures, from our partners and staff to our advisors and interns.
+Here you can meet the people who make up Secure Futures, from our partners and staff to our advisers.
+All of our full-time employees are co-owners of the company.

 Anthony Smith, PhD